Great Barrier Reef Tours

 Where To Go

-Generally speaking it is best to be heading to the outer parts of the Barrier Reef.
+Generally speaking it is best to be heading to the outer parts of the Great Barrier Reef.
 This is a better experience because it’s not affected by run off from your rivers so you get better visibility and a more diverse range of corals and marine life under water.
 Other reefs you want to visit include Milln Reef, Flynn Reef, Moore Reef and Thetford Reef.
 You can also do these reef trips on an overnight excursion.
 There are a number of boats that do the 2 day 1 night or 3 day 2 night to get you out there and spend a bit more time.
 So if you can, consider one of these options and devote a couple of days to exploring the reef.

 There's no party boats that go out to the reef.
 Even though they do cater for backpackers most of the boats also attract a wide demographic on board.
 So you won't find parties on board tour boats.
 Cairns is another story.
 There are heaps of good party options for you there.
 The Woolshed is a pretty famous nightspot.
 Gilligans is also very popular with backpackers.